 What is PCAP?

-PCAP stands for Packet Capture, which is a file format used to store network packet data captured from a network interface.
-It is commonly associated with network analysis and troubleshooting activities.
+PCAP, which stands for Packet Capture, is a file format widely used in the field of networking to store data captured from network traffic.
+It is an essential tool for network analysis, troubleshooting, and security investigations, providing detailed insights into the behavior of a network.

 PCAP files are widely used in network analysis and security tasks.
 They enable network administrators, analysts, and researchers to inspect and analyze network traffic for various purposes, including: